Phishing: Voice phishing (vishing)

-Voice over IP (VoIP) is used in vishing or voice phishing attacks, where attackers make automated phone calls to large numbers of people, often using text-to-speech synthesizers, claiming fraudulent activity on their accounts.
-The attackers spoof the calling phone number to appear as if it is coming from a legitimate bank or institution.
-The victim is then prompted to enter sensitive information or connected to a live person who uses social engineering tactics to obtain information.
-Vishing takes advantage of the public's lower awareness and trust in voice telephony compared to email phishing.
+Vishing, or voice phishing, uses telephone or Voice over IP calls to deliver the lure.
+Attackers may make automated calls, use text-to-speech, and claim that fraudulent activity has occurred on the recipient's account.
+They may spoof the caller number so that it appears to come from a bank or other institution.
+The victim is then prompted to enter sensitive information or connected to a person who uses social-engineering tactics to obtain it.
+A 2008 study found that voice phishing could exploit greater trust in voice telephony than in email.